Make money with Google Ads... just like me!

 the tape transcripts of Marilyn Monroe's sessions with her psychiatrist,

 Ralph Greenson.
-This would have a golden opportunity for Finkelstein to
+This was a golden opportunity for Finkelstein to

 have regressed Laird about the specifics of that unpublished Monroe session